 This comes as a task force made up of groups like the NAACP and the Connecting Grounds try to persuade the city to allow tents to be set up in designated areas in Springfield instead of private property.

-“Because of the truth of the matter is in Springfield, there is no place for them to go, and that’s exactly what we’re asking city council to do is designate a safe, legal place where we can take everybody,” said Love.
+“Because the truth of the matter is, in Springfield, there is no place for them to go.
+That’s exactly what we’re asking city council to do is designate a safe, legal place where we can take everybody,” said Love.

 The homeless individuals living on the private property were initially told they had 30 minutes to pack up and leave.
 Although officers on scene agreed to extend the deadline to 24 hours, the property owner said he will wait to call clean up crews back on Monday, Dec.
 21.